$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Introduction

-For our \textbf{second contribution}, presented in Section~\ref{sec:upscaling}, we propose an upscaling algorithm grounded in the above theory.
-Intuitively, this theory implies that the training dynamics of the narrower model evolve within a lower-dimensional subspace of the wider model's ambient parameter space.
-Therefore, once we widen a model, we also inject a small symmetry-breaking perturbation into the parameters so that the upscaled dynamics can escape this lower-dimensional subspace; see Figure~\ref{fig:adding_noise}.
-We leverage the connection with $\mu$P to show that our upscaling algorithm---with the right amount of noise---induces training dynamics that are provably stable and exhibit ``optimal'' feature learning in the infinite-width limit.
-In the same vein as~\citet{yang2022tensor}, our method aligns training dynamics across widths and enables zero-shot hyperparameter transfer: we can now easily tune the hyperparameters on narrow models using the same upscaling procedure, and the best hyperparameters found there can then directly be used for large model upscaling; see Figure~\ref{fig:upscaling_hp_transfer}.
-Our implementation based on the $\mu$P software package also enables straightfoward implementation of hyperparameter transfer.
+As our \textbf{second contribution}, presented in Section~\ref{sec:upscaling}, we propose a principled upscaling algorithm grounded in the above theory.
+Intuitively, dynamic equivalence implies that the training dynamics of the narrower model evolve within a lower-dimensional subspace of the wider model's ambient parameter space.
+Accordingly, after constructing a dynamically equivalent wider model, we inject a small symmetry-breaking noise into the parameters so that the upscaled dynamics can escape this lower-dimensional subspace and exploit the additional model capacity; see Figure~\ref{fig:adding_noise}.
+While the resulting ``copy-and-perturb'' procedure is mechanically similar to Net2WiderNet~\cite{chen2015net2net}, our theory-guided choices of noise and hyperparameter scaling go substantially beyond it (see Appendix~\ref{appen:related-work} for a detailed comparison) and yield the following guarantees: \begin{enumerate}[leftmargin=*,itemsep=0pt,topsep=0pt,parsep=0pt,label=(\arabic*)] \item With zero injected noise, the wider model exactly behaves as the base model would, as if upscaling had not been applied (a direct consequence of the dynamic equivalence theory in Section~\ref{sec:equivalence}). \item In the infinite-width limit, the injected noise is provably ``safe'' and ``useful'': the base-model signal is preserved, and the injected noise contributes meaningfully without vanishing or exploding. \item The procedure enables $\mu$P-grounded zero-shot hyperparameter transfer: one can tune hyperparameters on narrow upscaled models, and the optimal values transfer directly to large-scale upscaling (see Figure~\ref{fig:upscaling_hp_transfer}).
+To our knowledge, this is the first rigorous framework for hyperparameter transfer in the upscaling setting. \end{enumerate}

-As our \textbf{third contribution}, presented at the end of Section~\ref{sec:choose-hyperparam-upscaling} with additional details in Appendix~\ref{appen:inf-width-limit}, we use the Tensor Programs machinery to characterize the infinite-width limit of upscaled training for common network architectures, opening the door to further theoretical analysis of training dynamics involving upscaling.
+As our \textbf{third contribution}, presented in Section~\ref{sec:choose-hyperparam-upscaling} (with details in Appendix~\ref{appen:inf-width-limit}), we use the Tensor Programs machinery~\cite{yang2023tensor} to rigorously characterize the infinite-width limit of upscaled training for common architectures.
+This characterization provides the formal basis for guarantees (2) and (3) above and enables further theoretical analysis of training dynamics involving upscaling.